Skip to main content

 Disappointed, the disciple returned to Buddha and reported, “Master, the water is dirty.
 It is not fit to drink.”

-Buddha, with a gentle smile, instructed him, “Return to the stream but do not fetch the water just yet.
+Buddha, with a gentle smile, instructed him, “Return to the stream, but do not fetch the water just yet.
 Stand by the shore and wait for it to settle.”

 Holding the cup up to the light, Buddha praised, “See, the water is now clear.
 The same is true for the ego mind.
 When it is stirred and clouded by emotions and reactions, it is like muddy water.
-Yet, if we remain still and patient, observe it, not get identified with it, and allow the disturbance to settle down, the clarity will return again.”
+Yet, if we remain still and patient, observe it, not get identified with it, and allow the disturbance to settle down, the clarity will return.”

 Buddha’s lesson was profound and timeless.
 The story of the muddy water speaks to the art of non-reactivity.
 Just as the disciple waited for the water to clear, so must we pause and breathe when faced with emotional turmoil or provocative situations.
 Our initial reactions are often like the disturbed water—clouded by our ego, passions, and past wounds.
 If we react impulsively, we add further agitation to the already turbulent waters of our minds.